-By having a wireless speaker in your living room, you or any visitors will be able to play music from your phones or tablets without having to fiddle with the old-fashioned audio cable, while a wireless speaker in your home office will also pair up with your laptop to give much better sound than its built-in speakers.
+By having a wireless speaker in your living room, you or any visitors can play music from your phones or tablets without having to fiddle with the old-fashioned audio cable.
+A wireless speaker in your home office, meanwhile, can pair up with your laptop to give much better sound than its built-in speakers.

 You can even pair up a wireless speaker with your television, making improvements to movie sound without having wires running around the lounge.

 Wireless speakers connect to devices using Bluetooth, wi-fi or both.